Sidhant0707/Sidhant0707/README.md

 ### 👨‍💻 About Me

-I am a passionate Computer Science student from Greater Noida, India, with a strong focus on **Data Structures, Algorithms, and competitive programming**.
+I am a passionate Computer Science student at GL Bajaj Institute of Technology & Management, with a strong focus on **Data Structures, Algorithms, and software development fundamentals**.
 My goal is to leverage my problem-solving skills to build efficient and scalable software solutions.
 I am constantly exploring new technologies and seeking to enhance my abilities in the ever-evolving landscape of tech.

 - 🔭 Currently sharpening my skills for upcoming coding challenges and hackathons.
 - 🌱 Exploring the fundamentals of web development and cloud infrastructure.
-- 💬 Ask me anything about **C++, Python, and algorithmic problem-solving**.
+- 💬 Ask me anything about **C, C++, Python, and algorithmic problem-solving**.

 ---